Souvenir

-A souvenir (French for 'a remembrance or memory'), memento, keepsake, or token of remembrance is an object a person acquires for the memories the owner associates with it.
+A souvenir (French for 'remembrance' or 'memory'), memento, keepsake, or token of remembrance is an object a person acquires for the memories the owner associates with it.
 A souvenir can be any object that can be collected or purchased and transported home by the traveler as a memento of a visit.
 The object itself may have intrinsic value, or be a symbol of experience.
 Without the owner's input, the symbolic meaning is lost and cannot be articulated.